coo990/CV/README.md

 #### University of Chichester (2012 to 2015)

-- History
+- History (2:2)
-- Grade: 2:2
-- Participated in both the university football team and athletics team.
+- Participated in both the univeristy football team and athletics team.

 #### Any other qualifications